 As a result, other plants wither and die, and mesquite trees thrive and grow.
-The reason for this is the deep root system that these trees possess that has been mentioned numerous times in this article.
+The reason for this is the deep root system that these trees possess, mentioned previously numerous times in this article.

-For the very same reason, mesquite trees are considered to be incredibly tough trees.
+For the same reason, mesquite trees are considered to be incredibly tough trees.
 They can tolerate hot climates and drought conditions.
 Their taproots can penetrate several meters into the soil to find the water required for their survival.

 Uses of Mesquite Trees

-These trees are not just used for their wood and edible parts, but they also have numerous medicinal uses as well.
+These trees are not just used for their wood and edible parts, but also have numerous medicinal uses.
 Specific uses of each species of mesquite have been mentioned above.
 A list of general uses has been given below:

 - The timber from mesquite trees is one of the most expensive varieties of wood in the United States.
-In earlier times, the wood from mesquite trees was used to make ships.
+In earlier eras, the wood from mesquite trees was used to make ships.
 Today, mesquite wood is used to make rustic cabinets and furniture.